Shmoopi/sudoexpert/content/post/tethering-app/index.md

 ![iRandomizer screenshot](irandomizer-device.png)

-To be safe, the tethering feature was hidden behind a self-contained password in the application input.
+To be safe, the tethering feature hid behind a self-contained password in the application input.

 ![iRandomizer secret code](irandomizer-screenshot.png)